madhat5/goal-helper_app-MEAN2/README.md

 		- add div lines around goal per number of steps
 	- rotate through quotes (hide/show each)
 	- modal alert when user created, setTimeout
-	- modal to show goal list from navbar as drop down/ or just navbar dropdown?
+	- modal to show goal list + associated steps from navbar as drop down/ or just navbar dropdown?
+	- alert when click on my goals (nav bar): if not logged in, "please log in"

 - Remaining:
 	- client side